CJanecka/Projects_and_CTFs/MegaCorpOne Penetration Test/README.md

 In the Reconnaissance phase, I utilized Google Dorking techniques to gather information, revealing security vulnerabilities and potential exposure of confidential data.
 Further enumeration of Megacorpone's domain using tools like Shodan.io and Nmap unveiled accessible ports and Common Vulnerabilities and Exposures (CVEs).

 Moving to the Implementation/Exploitation phase, I deduced usernames and passwords, which gave me access to the webpage through a script.
 By exploiting a Python file found on the webpage, administrator-level credentials were acquired, leading to root level access.
 This escalated privilege provided me with control over files, commands, and system settings.
-Overly simple passwords were being used, and additional security risks were introduced, including a hidden access point and a novel administrative user.
+Overly simple passwords were being used, and additional security risks were introduced to the network, including a hidden access point and a novel administrative user.

 The report linked above emphasizes the need for Megacorpone to promptly address these vulnerabilities to safeguard its network infrastructure and sensitive data.
 The "Vulnerability Findings" section provides detailed remediation strategies for a tailored security enhancement strategy.